Day 1 - April 9th Educational Sessions and Determining Next Steps

 Free - limited to 50 participants

-- Join our interactive workshop with LID leaders and design professionals to learn best practices that address implementation and maintenance challenges from the field and refine your skills to identify LID opportunities.
+Topics: Join our interactive workshop led by LID leaders and design professionals.
+Learn best practices that address implementation and maintenance challenges.
+Refine your ability to identify LID opportunities.
+Onsite demonstrations and/or a local tour will improve your ability to visually understand design and implementation issues.

 Who Should Attend